linux-system-roles/mssql/README.md

 ### `mssql_install_fts`

-Set this variable to `true` or `false` to install or remove full-text search.
+Set this variable to `true` or `false` to install or remove the `mssql-server-fts` package that provides full-text search.

 Default: `null`